 Breastfeed as long as possible.
 I realize this isn’t possible in all cases, but if this option is available to you, it is certainly the best prevention method out there.

 Toss the sippy cup.
 After breastfeeding your child (if possible) bypass the sippy cup.
-Use a BPA-free plastic hard resin glass or a stainless steel cup with a round lip instead.
+Use a BPA-free plastic, stainless steel, hard resin glass, or a silicone cup with a round lip instead.
 Only fill it up part of the way to reduce spillage.

 Make water the default.
 Kids don’t need apple juice to be healthy.
 Juices aren’t that healthy — they’re concentrated in sugar and low in nutrition.
 It’s much better to eat an apple and drink water instead of drinking the juice.
 Make sure your kids learn to appreciate the taste of a delicious glass of water.